Student Support Services

 Transfer Students

-Students transferring to City College at MSU Billings should apply for admissions prior to arranging a visit with an advisor in the Jacket Student Central Advising Center to complete a transcript evaluation and begin developing a plan of study.
-However, if you are still exploring college options, you should talk with a New Student Specialist about the Transfer Evaluation Request form.
+Students transferring to City College at MSU Billings should apply for admissions and submit official transcripts of all previous college work prior to arranging a visit with an advisor in the Jacket Student Central Advising Center to complete a transcript evaluation and begin developing a plan of study.
+However, if you are still exploring college options, you should talk with a Admissions counselor about the Transfer Evaluation Request form.
 In order to give an accurate transcript evaluation, transfer students should provide copies of transcripts of all previous college level work.
 Although we maintain course equivalency guides for all Montana colleges and universities, it is helpful if transfer students can provide catalogs with course descriptions for coursework completed at out-of-state institutions.

 Declaring a Major